PHOT 0010. History of Photography

 Hours: 54 lecture

 Successful business practices for commercial, portrait, and fine art photographers.
-Elements of starting and running a photography business, including overhead, taxes, insurance, copyright law, contracts, pricing, marketing and advertising.
+Elements of starting and running a photography business, including overhead, taxes, insurance, copyright law, contracts, pricing and marketing.
 Overview of business resources provided by professional photography organizations.
 Creation of a business plan related to the students' career goals.
 (CSU)

 PHOT 0089.
 Documentary Filmmaking